ipekozkuyumcu/ChatBot_Django/README.rst

 Documentation
 -------------

-To start using this app ypu should follow these steps if you are using PyCharm:
+To start using this app you should follow these steps if you are using PyCharm:
-- Project requries python 3.7.
+- Project requires python 3.7.
 - After opening the project in PyCharm, a new interpreter should be created by selecting python 3.7.
 - A new configuration should be added by selecting python from the configuration list.
 -- Inside the script path you should specify: (your project folder name)\django_app\manage.py